 To ensure a secure and successful Zero Trust Network model implementation within your company network, you must consider a few basic yet highly important NIST principles.

-Here are the five major principles of the NIST Zero Trust Network Access framework.
+Here are the five major NIST Zero Trust Network Access framework principles.

 Device identification with ZTNA will enable you to allow only authorised and authenticated devices to grant access and permission to the network resources.